Compulsory Earthquake Insurance (TCIP)

 • Alternative residence and workplace costs

-• Financial responsibilities and all other indirect losses that may be further claimed
+• Financial liabilities and all other similar consequential damages that may otherwise be asserted

-• All kinds of movable goods, goods and similar
+• All kinds of movable goods, belongings and etc.

-• Damages other than earthquake and fire, explosion, tsunami or landslide due to earthquake
+• Damages other than earthquake and earthquake-induced fire, explosion, tsunami or landslide

-• Damage that occur over time due to the defective structure of the building, regardless of earthquake
+• Damages that have occurred over time due to the defective structure of the building itself, unrelated to the earthquake

-For damages with these features, you can choose different home insurances in addition to Compulsory Earthquake Insurance.
+• For damages of this nature, you can opt for different home insurance policies in addition to Compulsory Earthquake Insurance.

 Maximum Coverage Limit